 Only students with extenuating circumstances can withdrawal after 75% of the course has taken place.
 This date is calculated based on the published beginning and ending date for the course.
 A student who needs to withdraw from a course after 75% of the course has taken place needs written approval of the course instructor, program director and dean for the withdrawal.
 Such permission will be granted only for serious reasons.
 No withdrawal may be made after the final class or examination.

-Withdrawals are processed on an Advising and Registration/Change of Registration form available in the Office of the Dean.
+Withdrawals are processed on an Advising and Registration/Change of Registration form available on the Registrar's website, under the Forms tab.
 Upon completing the form and obtaining approval, it must be processed by the Office of the Registrar in order for the drop to be officially changed in your records.

 2. Obtain appropriate signatures, usually the signature of the Assistant or Associate Dean of your college.